-- (1) Member of the Audit Committee. - (2) Member of the Human Resources and Corporate Governance Committee (the "Human Resources Committee"). - (3) These shares are held by Fiducie Paule Doré, a trust controlled by Mrs. Paule Doré. - (4) 3,587,738 Common Shares included in this number are held by 9356-9283 Québec inc., a corporation controlled by Mr. Gilles Labbé. - (5) 40,000 Common Shares included in this number are held by 1155924 Ontario Limited, a corporation wholly-owned by Mr. Brian A. Robbins and family.
+- (1) Member of the Audit Committee. - (2) Member of the Human Resources and Corporate Governance Committee (the "Human Resources Committee"). - (3) These shares are held by Fiducie Paule Doré, a trust controlled by Mrs. Paule Doré. - (4) 3,587,738 Common Shares included in this number are held by 9356-9283 Québec inc., a corporation controlled by Mr. Gilles Labbé. - (5) 40,000 Common Shares included in this number are held by 1155924 Ontario Limited, a corporation wholly owned by Mr. Brian A. Robbins and family.

-To the Corporation's knowledge, no proposed director is, at the date of this Circular, or has been, within 10 years before the date of this Circular, a director, chief executive officer or chief financial officer of any company that, (i) while the proposed director was acting in that capacity, was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days, or (ii) after the proposed director ceased to act in that capacity but which resulted from an event that occurred while that person was acting in such capacity, was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days except for Louis Morin who was executive officer of Quebecor Inc. when the Autorité des marchés financiers imposed a management cease trade order from April 2 to May 20, 2008, in the context of the late filing of Quebecor's 2007 annual financial statements and related management's discussion and analysis following the filing of Quebecor World Inc. for creditor protection under the Companies' Creditors Arrangement Act (Canada).
+To the Corporation's knowledge, no proposed director is, at the date of this Circular, or has been, within 10 years before the date of this Circular, a director, chief executive officer or chief financial officer of any company that, (i) while the proposed director was acting in that capacity, was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days, or (ii) after the proposed director ceased to act in that capacity but which resulted from an event that occurred while that person was acting in such capacity, was the subject of a cease trade or similar order or an order that denied the relevant company access to any exemption under securities legislation, for a period of more than 30 consecutive days.